Structural parameters and possible association of the Ultra-Faint Dwarfs Pegasus III and Pisces II from deep Hubble

 Several proposed pairs of galaxies have been reported within the Local Group \citep{Pawlowski21}.
 Speculation that Peg~III and Psc~II are associated began in the Peg~III discovery paper \citep[][]{Kim2015}, due to their on-sky proximity and spatial separation of $\sim$30~kpc.
 The support for this association increased with the \cite{Kim2016} measurement of a radial velocity for Peg~III within $\sim$10~km~s$^{-1}$ of that of Psc~II.
 Additionally, they found the same irregularity in structure in their deeper imaging as in the discovery paper.

 The next work to investigate the possible connection between Peg~III and Psc~II was \cite{Garofalo2021}.
 Using LBT data, they found no irregular shape and concluded that there were no signs of past tidal interactions.
-In our density contour maps (Figure \ref{fig:contours}), we find no signs of an irregular shape for Peg~III either.
+In our density contour maps (Figure \ref{fig:contours}), we find no signs of an irregular shape for Peg~III (unlike \citealt{Kim2015,Kim2016}) or for Psc~II, which we calculated to be the less massive of the two UFDs and therefore possibly more susceptible to tidal effects.
 While previously limited to only looking at the morphologies for hints of past interactions, \textit{Gaia} eDR3 has provided us with the opportunity to use kinematics to study the UFDs' possible shared history.
 With proper motions in hand, Peg~III and Psc~II are amongst the first pairs of UFDs to be investigated further in this context.